evolvingkid/evolvingkid/README.md

 ### Hi there, I'm Fayez -aka evolvinkid 👋

-- 🔭 I’m currently working on ... associate software engineer
+- 🔭 I’m currently working on totroise as software engineer
 - 🌱 I’m currently learning ...
 IOS
 - 👯 I’m looking to collaborate on ...
 Flutter, Node JS Developer, React and React Native
 - 🤔 I’m looking for help with ... good books to read about CS